Skip to main content

 Acceptance Rate: 72%

-Fraternities and sororities have played a part in the Temple experience since 1903.
-Today, the university is home to 34 Greek chapters with about 1,800 members, roughly 7% of students.
-Outside of Greek Life, there are numerous other opportunities for Temple students to connect; the university is home to hundreds of groups and hosts a variety of events—ranging from Homecoming Week to group bike rides.
+Fraternities and sororities have been a part of the Temple experience since 1903.
+Today, the university is home to 34 Greek chapters with roughly 1,800 members—about 7% of students.
+Outside of Greek Life, there are numerous other opportunities for Temple students to connect; the university is home to hundreds of groups and hosts a variety of events, ranging from Homecoming Week to group bike rides.

 8. University at Buffalo